balderdashy/sails-docs/deployment.md

 #### Other things you'll likely want to do in production:
 + configure your app to run on port 80
 + put it in "production" mode so that all of your css/js gets bundled up
++ use SSL for connections to your application

 **config/local.js**
 ```javascript